How to claim missing frequent flyer points after a flight

 - Flights before you’ve joined the frequent flyer program.
 Email your Velocity membership number and a copy of your electronic ticket and boarding pass to firstname.lastname@example.org.
 These claims take between two and six weeks to process.

-Singapore Airline’s KrisFlyer loyalty program recommends you wait between four to eight weeks for points to show up on your account.
+Singapore Airlines' KrisFlyer loyalty program recommends you wait between two to four weeks for points to show up on your account.
 After that, you can submit a claim for missing points from flights taken within the last six months.

 - Flights with Singapore Airlines or SilkAir.
 Log in to your KrisFlyer account and submit a missing points claim.
 You will need to provide details of the airline you flew with, the flight number, travel date and departure and arrival information.